clairegregg/clairegregg.github.io/projects.md

 ## Google CLI Tool: Improving Usability
 *Summer 2022*

-I completed a 12 week summer internship in Google Dublin after my 2nd year in university.
+I completed a 12 week summer internship in Google Dublin, on the Accelerated Storage SRE team, after my 2nd year in university.
 In this internship, I worked with a partner to integrate server calls into a command line interface.
 These were required for certain commands to run.
 Previously, these server calls had to be done manually by calling 2 other command line interfaces before running the intended command.
 Our work made this tool easier and more efficient to use.
 I did this work in Go, and submitted over 50 commits personally, practising CI/CD.

 ___